kintan-pitaloka/VIX-Accenture/README.md

-# Accenture-task2
+# Accenture-Virtual Intern

-ACCENTURE VIRTUAL INTERNSHIP PROGRAM-TASK 2
+ACCENTURE VIRTUAL INTERNSHIP PROGRAM-TASK 2 and Task 3

 The brief carefully states that the client wanted to see “An analysis of their content categories showing the top 5 categories with the largest popularity”.